 But the implications extend far beyond one city-state's citizens.
 Southeast Asia's exposure to Middle East volatility runs deep: the region imports roughly 60 percent of its oil from the Persian Gulf, hosts hundreds of thousands of migrant workers in Gulf states, and depends on shipping lanes now threatened by potential conflict.
 A prolonged crisis could spike fuel costs across ASEAN, pressure inflation-fighting central banks, and disrupt the maritime trade that accounts for a quarter of global shipping tonnage.

 Ten countries, 700 million people, one region—and for Singapore, this evacuation is both crisis management and a reminder of how quickly distant geopolitics can reach Southeast Asian doorsteps.
-The Strait of Hormuz, through which 21 percent of global petroleum passes, lies 6,000 kilometers from Singapore but might as well be next door when it comes to economic impact.
+The Strait of Hormuz, through which 21 percent of global petroleum passes, lies 6,000 kilometers from but might as well be next door when it comes to economic impact.